Oroonoko: Slavery and Behn's attitudes

 According to biographer Janet Todd, Behn did not oppose slavery per se.
 She accepted the idea that powerful groups would enslave the powerless, and she would have grown up with Oriental tales of "The Turk" taking European slaves.
 Although it has never been proven that Behn was actually married, the most likely candidate for her husband is Johan Behn, who sailed on The King David from the German imperial free city of Hamburg.
 This Johan Behn was a slaver whose residence in London later was probably a result of acting as a mercantile cover for Dutch trade with the colony of Suriname under a false flag.
 One could argue that if Aphra Behn had been opposed to slavery as an institution, it is not very likely that she would have married a slave trader.
 At the same time, it is fairly clear that she was not happy in marriage, and Oroonoko, written twenty years after the death of her husband, has, among its cast of characters, no one more evil than the slave ship captain who tricks and captures Oroonoko.
-It can also be argued that Behn's attitude towards slavery can be exemplified through her characteristics of Oroonoko and Imoinda, both characters given significantly positive attributes.
+It can also be argued that Behn's attitude towards slavery can be exemplified through her characterisations of Oroonoko and Imoinda, who are both given significantly positive attributes.
 Oroonoko was a strong, brave, heroic figure, while Imoinda was beautiful and pure in her ways.